NikoNagy/calcul-api/README.md

 # CalculApi

 ## Description
-Little .NetApi wich do some calculs (Only additions at the time, more to come)
+Little .Net API wich do some calculs (Only sums at the time, more to come)

 ## Installation
 Just run it locally on IIS Express or on a IIS Site.

 ##Usage
-Only `GET` get that do addition for now :
+Only `GET` get that do sums for now :

 Body :
 ```JSON